shivshankardayal/Kunjika/README.md

 Stackoverflow clone.
 I am using Flask framework so obviously Python as well.
 Couchbase for database and Memcahced funcitonality.

-We have some functionality working now.
-Still not even alpha.
 This project has been started to scratch my own itch.
 OSQA's development has been stopped.
 I used LampCMS for sometime but found it buggy.
 Question2Answer is good and decent but is in PHP which I do not know so I decided to roll my own.
 Askbot could substitute OSQA but all these are turning commercial which is bad